Support and AdviceThings you need to know about skills development, your wellbeing & support services available.

 If you have had support before, for instance extra time when you took exams at school or college, we can look to carry on that sort of support on your new course.
 We can also help you think through challenges coming up, develop new strategies, and decide about any additional support, including accessing additional funding if you are eligible.

-If you received the Disabled Student’s Allowance at college, please send us a copy of your needs assessment report or your recent funding application – again, as soon as you possibly can.
-Preparing your support works best when we can review your documentation before you start your new course with us. – do not leave it until the autumn if you possibly can avoid it.
+If you received the Disabled Students Allowance at college, please send us a copy of your needs assessment report or your recent funding application – again, as soon as you possibly can.
+Preparing your support works best when we can review your documentation before you start your new course with us.
+Do not leave it until your course has started if you possibly can avoid it.

 It is especially important to speak with us before you start if your support needs will require us to bring in other specialist help, such as sign language interpreters and electronic note-takers.
 That is simply because the practicalities can take longer to sort out and we want everything in place in time for you.

-If you suspect you might have a specific learning difficulty such as dyslexia, but you don’t have evidence, take a look at the information on the British Dyslexia Association’s website.
+If you suspect you might have a specific learning difficulty such as dyslexia, but you don’t have evidence, please first take a look at the information on the British Dyslexia Association’s website.

-BEFORE arranging an appointment with an adviser, please complete the SpLD Checklist.
-If a SpLD looks likely, keep a copy and bring it with you when you see an adviser.
+BEFORE arranging an appointment with an adviser, please complete the BDA’s Adult Dyslexia Checklist.
+If dyslexia looks likely, keep a copy and bring it with you when you see an adviser.